 What to Include When Making an Offer

-Besides addressing legal requirements, making an offer should specify price and all other terms and conditions of the purchase.
-After the offer is drawn up and signed, it will usually be presented to the seller by your real estate agent, by the seller’s agent, or often by the two together.
+Besides addressing legal requirements, an offer should specify price and all other terms and conditions of the purchase.
+After the offer is drawn up and signed, it will then be presented to the seller by a real estate agent, by the seller’s agent, or often by the two together.
+See: How to Write a Buyers Office Letter to a Seller.
+Your offer is binding.
+That’s why its so important that the contract clearly states everything.
+Offers should include the following things.

 •A legal description of the property